GreyRook/code-with-style/docs/review/index.md

 If you find an ideal reviewer but they are not available, you should at least CC them on your change.

+*Adjustment Grey Rook:*
+*This is optional due to our company size, time contraints and fixed deadlines.*
+*Despite these limitations, we aim to pick the best reviewer.*

 ### In-Person Reviews {#in_person}

 If you pair-programmed a piece of code with somebody who was qualified to do a good code review on it, then that code is considered reviewed.

+*Adjustment Grey Rook:*
+*There is not yet a guidline how to do pair-programming at Grey Rook.*
+*This needs to be implemented before in-person reviews can take place*

 You can also do in-person code reviews where the reviewer asks questions and the developer of the change speaks only when spoken to.

+*Adjustment Grey Rook:*
+*The developer presents the reviewer his piece of code.*

 ## See Also {#seealso}